Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 Etiology

 The causes of circulatory disorders are very similar in their manifestations to.
 Often the provoking factor is the deposition of fatty components in the walls of blood vessels.
-With a large accumulation of these fats, a violation of blood flow through the vessels is noted.
+With a large accumulation of these fats, there is a disturbance in the blood flow through the vessels.
 This process leads to clogging of the opening of the arteries, the appearance of aneurysms, and sometimes to rupture of the walls.

-Conventionally, doctors divide all the causes that disrupt blood circulation into the following groups:
+Conventionally, doctors divide all the causes that impair blood circulation into the following groups:

 • compression;